facebookresearch/jps/README.md

 -1:eval_score_p3 [50000]: avg:  -0.0318 (±   0.0012), min:  -0.9167[14711], max:   0.8750[25576]
 ```

 Here `0.0318` means that the JPS model `agent-1610-0.63.pth` is 0.0318 * 24 = 0.7632 IMPs/b better than the baseline `agent-baseline-15-189.pth`, since the reward score is normalzed to [-1,1] from [-24,24] in IMPs/b scale.
-Note that the bridge game has 4 players and the evaluation dumps the scores for each player over 50000 games of the evaluation set.
+Note that the bridge game has 4 players and the evaluation dumps the scores for each player over 50000 games of the evaluation set (`test.db`)

 For the three JPS models, we use the `old` feature while for baselines we use the `single` feature (which is a newer type of feature).
 Use `game.params.feature_version=old/single` to specify the features used for each model.